Monarch House in Summit Village (719) 255-4042

 El Pomar Center

 The Kraemer Family Library supports learning, teaching and research activities of the students and faculty by providing a diverse collection of more than one million items and offering a wide array of information services.
-These services include a comprehensive library instruction program, electronic data bases, and interlibrary loan and reference services.
-The Kraemer Family Library also has a wide variety of educational offerings, including informative exhibits, renowned speakers, and interesting art collections.
+These services include a comprehensive library instruction program, electronic databases, and interlibrary loan and reference services.
+The Kraemer Family Library also has a wide variety of educational offerings, including informative exhibits, speakers, and interesting art collections.
 Access to a wide variety of electronic resources and the library’s online catalog is available through the library web page.
 The Library is housed in El Pomar Center.
 Library services are available 101.5 hours per week during the regular semesters.
-Individual study carrels, computer labs, multimedia development labs, group study rooms, and copy machines are available.
+Individual study carrels, computer labs, group study rooms, scanners, and copy machines are available.
 Special equipment and software are available to assist the hearing and visually impaired to gain access to library materials.

 Lane Center for Academic Health Sciences